 One of the heaviest hoops we tried, our beginner tester found that they could only keep this hoop in the air for a few rotations, with some serious core burn.
 We also found it could be quite bruising, although the foam padding helped, and wearing a fitness belt helped a bit here too.

 Powerhoop slim, 1.4kg

-Powerhoop’s lighter model is beginner friendly, at a gentle but challenging 1.4kg, and lets you change the diameter of the hoop by removing or adding a link: this is so it can be used by kids and adults, but we found it also meant you could easily vary the intensity of your workout (bigger for a slower spin and gentler workout, smaller for a harder workout).
+Powerhoop’s lighter model is beginner-friendly, at a gentle but challenging 1.4kg.
+It lets you change the diameter of the hoop by removing or adding a link – this is so it can be used by kids and adults – but we found it also meant you could easily vary the intensity of your workout (bigger for a slower spin and gentler workout, smaller for a harder workout).